AndrejKiri/AndrejKiri/CV.md

 *08/07/2015 – 30/06/2019* | Brno, Czechia | [www.fi.muni.cz](https://www.fi.muni.cz/admission/mgr/software-systems-and-services-management-eng.html)

-Program focused on modern trends in Software Engineering and IT management.
-Topic of my thesis was design theory.
+A program focused on modern trends in Software Engineering and IT management.
+The topic of my thesis was design theory.

 ### Bachelor's Degree in Computer Science & Sociology
 **at Faculty of Informatics, Masaryk University**

 *08/07/2010 – 02/02/2015* | Brno, Czechia | [www.fi.muni.cz](https://is.muni.cz/obory/17463?fakulta=1433;lang=en)

-Interdisciplinary program combining core Computer Science curriculum with Sociology, especially research methodology.
-I wrote my thesis about a HCI experiment where I measured and compared efficiency of input using two types of virtual keyboards.
+An interdisciplinary program where the core Computer Science curriculum was combined with Sociology, especially research methodology.
+I wrote my thesis about an HCI experiment where I measured and compared the efficiency of input using two types of virtual keyboards.

 ## Skills
 ### Languages